PortsMaster/PortMaster-New/ports/planetd4rk/README.md

 ## Notes

-Thanks to [Abhi Sundu](https://abhimonk.itch.io/) for creating this great game, which you can download free at [itch.io](https://abhimonk.itch.io/planet-d4rk)
+Thanks to [Abhi Sundu](https://abhimonk.itch.io/) for creating this great game and kindly granting PortMaster permission to distribute the game files.

 ## Controls